 Host a recipe swap night

-Here’s a simple idea that’s both a fun social activity as well as a way of beefing up your personal cookbook (or vegging up as the case may be).
+Here’s a simple idea that’s both a fun social activity as well as a way of beefing up your personal cookbook (or vegging it up as the case may be).
 Throw a Recipe Swap party.
-The rules are simple.
-Continue reading
+The rules are simple: Bingo-bango-bongo, you’ve got 10 new recipes in your playbook.
+If you want, you can also choose…

 Sandboard the Dunes: Peru, New Zealand, Namibia and more